MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Model Ownership; Model Extraction.
   - <details><summary>Digest</summary> We introduce dataset inference, the process of identifying whether a suspected model copy has private knowledge from the original model's dataset, as a defense against model stealing.
 We develop an approach for dataset inference that combines statistical testing with the ability to estimate the distance of multiple data points to the decision boundary.

+- A Review of Anonymization for Healthcare Data. [[paper]](https://arxiv.org/abs/2104.06523) [[code]](https://github.com/iyempissy/anonymization-reconstruction-attack)
+  - Iyiola E. Olatunji, Jens Rauch, Matthias Katzensteiner, Megha Khosla.
+  - Key Word: Anonymization Reconstruction Attacks; Healthcare.
+  - <details><summary>Digest</summary> We review the existing anonymization techniques and their applicability to various types (relational and graph-based) of health data.
+Besides, we provide an overview of possible attacks on anonymized data.
+We illustrate via a reconstruction attack that anonymization though necessary, is not sufficient to address patient privacy and discuss methods for protecting against such attacks.
+Finally, we discuss tools that can be used to achieve anonymization.

 - Membership Inference Attacks on Machine Learning: A Survey. [[paper]](https://arxiv.org/abs/2103.07853)
   - Hongsheng Hu, Zoran Salcic, Lichao Sun, Gillian Dobbie, Philip S. Yu, Xuyun Zhang. *ACM Computing Surveys*
   - Key Word: Survey; Membership Inference Attacks.